noahlange/tiddlymark/README.md

    should use `node` instead.
 That being said, that's not always the case—it can get a little complicated.
 2. Compiled files are dumped into `./build`.
+3. Use `require()` for runtime imports/exports (e.g., TiddlyWiki modules) and ES6 imports for bundled libraries, &c.
+The semantics of TW's `require()` are pretty close to standard CommonJS—any rate, I haven't run into any major surprises.

 #### index.js